-IMPORTANT INFORMATION: An investor should consider the Program's investment objectives, risks, charges and expenses before investing.
+IMPORTANT INFORMATION: An investor should consider the Program’s investment objectives, risks, charges and expenses before investing.
 The Program Disclosure Statement, which contains more information, should be read carefully before investing.
-If an investor and/or an investor's beneficiary are not Colorado taxpayers, they should consider before investing whether their home states offer 529 plans that provide state tax and other benefits only available to state taxpayers investing in such plans.
+If an investor and/or an investor’s beneficiary are not Colorado taxpayers, they should consider before investing whether their home states offer 529 plans that provide state tax and other benefits such as financial aid, scholarship funds, and protection from creditors that are only available to state taxpayers investing in such plans.

 Blended Benchmark performance is shown for illustrative purposes only.
 The benchmark for each Investment Option is a hypothetical blend of unmanaged indices for the underlying asset classes corresponding to the Investment Option's target allocations within each asset class.
 Investors cannot invest directly in an index, and unmanaged index returns do not reflect any fees, expenses or sales charges.
 An Investment Option's benchmark may change over time to reflect changes in an asset class benchmark, the Investment Option's underlying funds and/or the Investment Option's target allocations to such funds.
 When an Investment Option's benchmark changes, the benchmark’s new composition is utilized to calculate benchmark performance for periods from and after such change.
 Benchmark performance for periods prior to the change is not recalculated or restated based on the benchmark’s new composition.